mgcruz024/airflow-mlb/README.md

 ## Note

 As of the creation of this project, there is no Windows compatibility for Airflow.
-Please refer to [this document](https://github.com/mgcruz024/airflow-mlb/blob/037a0c74b98583c6b80b7f50c14d8eb71132f81f/Running%20Airflow%20on%20WSL.txt) for setting up Apache Airflow Windows Subset via Linux (WSL) prior to running the DAGs.
+Please refer to [this document](https://github.com/mgcruz024/airflow-mlb/blob/037a0c74b98583c6b80b7f50c14d8eb71132f81f/Running%20Airflow%20on%20WSL.txt) for setting up Apache Airflow Windows Subset via Linux (WSL) prior to running the scripts.

 ## Apache Airflow